Create an Automated Personalization (AP) activity in Adobe Target using the Visual Experience Composer (VEC).

 You can select multiple images at once from the asset manager.
 This enables you to quickly view the page with each of the images configured for the activity.
 You can also easily edit text elements in your offers.
 When you edit an element, bars appear on that element to indicate you have changed it.

 Click Manage Content to configure the available combinations.

 A dialogue box appears with three options at the top of the screen: Experiences, Offers, and Exclusion Groups.

-You can batch exclude/include experiences by selecting the checkbox for the relevant experiences and then click the Exclude icon in the top right corner of the dialog box.
+You can batch exclude/include experiences by selecting the checkbox for the relevant experiences and then by clicking the Exclude icon in the top-right corner of the dialog box.

 You can filter this list view to see only excluded or only included activities by clicking the Status drop-down list.